Appointment: Full-time (40 hours per week); 12 months

 Shawn Hondorp, PhD, ABPP, Psychologist

-Education: MS, PhD in Clinical Psychology at Drexel University in Philadelphia; pre-doctoral internship and post-doctoral fellowship in clinical health psychology at Rush University Medical Center in Chicago, IL.
+Education: MS, PhD in clinical psychology at Drexel University in Philadelphia; predoctoral internship and postdoctoral fellowship in clinical health psychology at Rush University Medical Center in Chicago, Illinois.

 Theoretical Orientation: Cognitive-behavioral